 There are numerous benches located throughout the park.
 All new benches are installed to the standardised appearance used by the Council.
 The Council will on occasion install memorial benches, where suitable ones can be donated.
-Verdi's Restaurant are licenced to provide a number of picnic benches laid out in their Licence Agreement for customer and public use, set on a specially designed hard surfaced area.
+Verdi's Restaurant are licenced to provide a number of picnic benches for customer and public use, set on a specially designed hard surfaced area.